 In 1997, Darrell W. Moore took over as managing partner of Wagstaff LLP.
 He is a native of Matador, Texas, and has been with the firm since graduating from Baylor University School of Law in 1983.

 Several of Wagstaff LLP’s attorneys have held positions in local and state government, as well as in the judiciary.
 David G. Stubbeman, an attorney at Wagstaff LLP from 1966 until 1996 was the mayor of Abilene from 1984 to 1987 and was also a Texas legislator from 1975 to 1978.
-John R. Saringer, currently of counsel at Wagstaff LLP, served as a judge in the Taylor County Court at Law from 1983 to 1987.
+John R. Saringer, an attorney at Wagstaff LLP from 1989 to 2018, served as a judge in the Taylor County Court at Law from 1983 to 1987.
 While serving as judge of the County Court at Law, he was appointed a commissioner on the Adult Probation Commission in 1987.

 Wagstaff LLP has called many buildings “home” throughout the years – all having one thing in common – being located in downtown Abilene.
 From the old First National Bank building to the Mims Building, the Citizens National Bank Building, and now to its current location at 290 Cedar Street, the renovated A. B. Barrow furniture store, Wagstaff LLP is dedicated to maintaining its place as a pillar of the historic downtown Abilene community.